Gilbert, Count of Montpensier: Marriage and issue

+Viceroy of Naples

-Gilbert was made the Viceroy of Naples in 1495 after king Charles VIII of France occupied the city.
-In July 1496, Montpensier he was captured at Atella with the remaining French forces, he and his men were held in a malarial marshland near Pozzuoli, where he later died.
+Gilbert was made the Viceroy of Naples in 1495 after king Charles VIII of France occupied the city in the Italian War of 1494–1495.
+In July 1496, Montpensier was captured at the Siege of Atella with the remaining French forces, he and his men were held in a malarial marshland near Pozzuoli, where he later died.